-Prerequisite: Admission into the Physical Therapist Assistant program, and grade C or better in HHSC-1020, PTAS-1020, PTAS-1031, PTAS-1070,

-PTAS-1081, and PTAS-1091 Corequisite: PTAS-1160
+Prerequisite: Admission into the Physical Therapist Assistant program, and HHSC-1020, PTAS-1020, PTAS-1031, PTAS-1070, PTAS-1081, and PTAS-1091 with grade C or better Coreauisite: PTAS-1160

-(formerly PTA 115) PTAS-1150 provides the study of functional human musculoskeletal movement and its interrelationship to the neuromuscular system as a foundation to the basic understanding of normal and abnormal movements.
-Analysis of basic principles and biomechanics in functional activity is included.
+(formerly PTA 115) This course provides the study of functional human musculoskeletal movement and its interrelationship to the neuromuscular system as a foundation to the basic understanding of normal and abnormal movements.
+It includes analysis of basic principles and biomechanics in functional activity.
 (3 contact hrs) Center Campus.
 Winter semester only.